mariNa-kr98/expenses-app/README.md

 It can be built and run as follows:

-1. git clone https://github.com/mariNa-kr98/expenses-app-frontend.git cd expenses-app-backend
+1. git clone https://github.com/mariNa-kr98/expenses-app-frontend.git cd expenses-app
 2. ./gradlew clean build
 3. ./gradlew bootRun